DCU Functionality Improving Smart Factory Automation

-When applied in an automated industrial setting, DCUs integrate functional and financial benefits for both the machine builder and end user.
-Here’s a short list of added DCU benefits that are improving smart factories, driving enterprise innovation and transforming infrastructure.
+When applied in an automated industrial setting, DCUs offer functional and financial benefits for machine builders and end-users.

-Market Trends: Managing big data and cloud computing requires innovative and flexible approaches to link fieldbus machines with IP network technologies.
-Manufacturers demand intelligent products that allow for faster and easier bus coupling of devices – devices that can share information of any event at any time with the Ethernet network.
+- Managing big data and cloud computing requires flexible and innovative approaches to link fieldbus machines with IP network technologies.
+Manufacturers need intelligent products designed for faster and easier bus coupling of devices—devices able to share event data at any time with the Ethernet network.
 Easier coupling of devices is paramount when making additions or reconfiguring the parts of a network to reduce downtime.

-With DCUs: DCUs can simplify data transmission solutions and adapt existing systems.
-This is due to the “plug-and-produce” compatibility that DCUs offer, making them easy to adapt to current systems and to simplify data transmission as it comes from individual machines, rather than being routed to a PLC.
-(Look for DCUs with multiprotocol options that support the major Ethernet protocols: PROFINET, EtherNet/IP and EtherCat.)
+- DCUs can simplify data transmission solutions and adapt existing systems with “plug-and-produce” compatibility making it easier to adapt to current systems and simplify data transmission as it comes from individual machines vs routing to a PLC.

-Market Trends: Companies are under pressure to upgrade their machines so they can take advantage of the newer cloud/Ethernet connectivity solutions and protocols, such as OPC UA.
-But many older fieldbus machines can’t be monitored via the cloud or Ethernet.
-With tight budgets, the automation industry has been forced to make a difficult choice: Risk missing out on these advantages or pay the high price to upgrade old units.
+- Companies are under pressure to upgrade their machines to take advantage of newer Cloud/Ethernet connectivity solutions and protocols, such as OPC UA.
+Older fieldbus machines however, can’t be monitored via the Cloud or Ethernet.
+With tight budgets, the automation industry has been forced to make a difficult choice—risk missing out on these advantages or assume the cost of upgrading legacy units.

-With DCUs: DCUs have the ability to make older machines Ethernet-ready, just by placing a DCU directly in the machine and tapping into existing sensor data.
-This saves the end user the hassle of upgrading with expensive PLCs or gateways, and makes use of their existing machines.
+- DCUs have the ability to make legacy machines Ethernet-ready simply by placing a DCU directly in the machine and tapping into existing sensor data.
+Doing this mitigates costly upgrades with PLCs or gateways and makes extended use of existing equipment.

-Market Trends: The impacts of trends, such as Industrie 4.0, digitalization and globalization on the automation industry have transformed its infrastructure.
-As more processes are automated, field-level devices can now be installed in harsher environments; environments that may have previously been difficult or hazardous to maintain manually.
+- Ongoing impacts of Industrie 4.0, digitalization and globalization on the automation industry have transformed infrastructure.
+As more processes are automated, field-level devices can now be installed in harsher environments including those that may have previously been difficult or hazardous to maintain manually.

-Because the control program sits inside the I/O module, no I/O exchange with the PLC (like the one shown above) is needed to determine what to do with the signals.
-This option brings you to “one-device automation.”
+One-Device Automation: With the control program inside the I/O module, no I/O exchange with the PLC (shown above) is needed to determine what to do with the signals.

 How to Start Implementing DCU Applications

-More than just fast and easy to install, I/O modules featuring DCUs are designed for immediate implementation.
-As we reference in Part 1 of this blog, I/O modules follow a “plug-and-play” method.
-A plug-and-play product, as its name suggests, can simply be connected to an existing machine and turned on.
-And it works without further configuration.
+More than fast and easy to install, I/O modules featuring DCUs are designed for immediate implementation.
+I/O modules follow a “plug-and-play” method and are designed to be connected to an existing machine, turned on and be operational without additional configuration.

-Buyers just need to remember to spec out a module with as many inputs or outputs as the current module requires.
-Remember: A true plug-and-play-ready module will come with additional adapters that allow for future changes without the drilling of new mounting holes.
+TIP: Be sure to spec modules with as many inputs or outputs as the current module requires.
+A plug-and-play-ready module will come with additional adapters to allow for future changes without the drilling of new mounting holes.